 Modern health care often offers complex choices for treatment, and sometimes these options can leave us asking “What should be done?” or “What is the best thing to do?”
-These questions fall within the field of bioethics, the study of ethical issues posed by advances in biology and medicine.
+These questions fall within the field of bioethics, the study of ethical issues in health care and biomedical research.

 Advance Care Planning

-Advance care planning is an organized approach to starting discussion, reflection, and understanding regarding an individual’s current state of health, goals, values, and preferences for future treatment decisions.
+Advance care planning is an organized approach to discussion, reflection, and understanding regarding an individual’s current state of health, goals, values, and preferences for future treatment decisions.
 Engaging in this process can enable people to formulate and communicate their treatment preferences, both orally and through documents designed for this purpose.

-Advance care planning has been shown to increase a patient’s satisfaction during end-of-life care, to improve communication among patients, families, and caregivers during difficult situations, and to give physicians clearer guidance about end-of-life care.
+Advance care planning has been shown to increase patient satisfaction during end-of-life care, to improve communication among patients, families, and caregivers during difficult situations, and to give physicians clearer guidance about end-of-life care.

-Find out more about advanced directives and resources to help you let your wishes and preferences be known.
+Find out more about advanced directives and other resources to help you make your treatment preferences known.

 Wake Forest Baptist offers opportunities for hospital staff and community members to learn more about bioethics topics and issues.
 Our goal is to educate both our staff and the general public on important ethical issues that may arise during a patient’s care, and to help them make well informed and morally sound choices.